 We believe that good data stimulates thinking.
 That is certainly true of the data above.
 The following are among the insights / questions it raises:

-The disappointing figures on Trust & Respect suggests that many executives cannot turn to their leaders or perhaps even colleagues.
+- The disappointing figures on Trust & Respect suggests that many leaders cannot turn to their leaders or perhaps even colleagues.
 High trust means lower fear, but that is not evident from this set of data.